 Cheikh works tirelessly for his owner, Mahmoud, transporting construction materials around Douboungué, a region of Mauritania.

-Mahmoud became worried when he noticed his horse was having trouble walking more than even a few steps at a time and showed significant discomfort when pulling his cart.
-After finding a wound on Cheikh’s right front limb, the concerned owner went to SPANA for help.
+One day, Mahmoud noticed Cheikh was having trouble walking more than even a few steps and showed significant discomfort when pulling his cart.
+After inspecting his horse’s legs and finding a wound on Cheikh’s right front limb, the concerned owner went to SPANA for help.